zenml-io/zenml-plugins/how_to_trigger_pipelines_through_http/README.md

 1) Configure or Set your remote stack

-{% hint style="info" %}
-You will need to run with a remote orchestrator, container registry and artifact store for this to work.
+_You will need to run with a remote orchestrator, container registry and artifact store for this to work._
-{% endhint %}

 2) Run your pipeline once from a developer machine while connected to your ZenML Server
 ```bash